 In this recipe, I used my VitaMix to blend cashews into a smooth sauce.
 If you’ve been looking for a high-speed blender but have been put off by the high price, this may be your lucky month.
-All through November, VitaMix is having a sale on their reconditioned blenders.
-A variable speed control standard blender, like the one I bought reconditioned five years ago, is only $299 this month and comes with a 5-year warranty.
+Until November 23, 2016, VitaMix is having a sale on their reconditioned blenders.
+A variable speed control standard blender, like the one I bought reconditioned five years ago, is only $279 and comes with a 5-year warranty.
 Mine arrived looking–and working–like new, so I always recommend the reconditioned models for their value.
-You can check out all the reconditioned models on sale this month and get free shipping through my affiliate link.
+You can check out all the reconditioned models and get free shipping through my affiliate link.

 Happy cooking (and blending)!